contentauth/c2pa-python/docs/usage.md

 This package works with media files in the [supported formats](https://github.com/contentauth/c2pa-rs/blob/main/docs/supported-formats.md).

-> **Note**: For complete working examples, see the [examples folder](https://github.com/contentauth/c2pa-python/tree/main/examples) in the repository.
+For complete working examples, see the [examples folder](https://github.com/contentauth/c2pa-python/tree/main/examples) in the repository.

 ## Import